What is endometriosis?

 Unfortunately, endometriosis has no cure; however, its symptoms can be managed.

 While medical practitioners may recommend medical or surgical options in extreme cases, there are conservative and natural treatments that can help slow down and prevent further growth of endometrial tissue outside of the uterine lining.
-Below, we’ve listed the top 10 herbs and supplements that are known to help treat the symptoms associated with endometriosis.

 More popularly known as the chaste tree, vitex agnus-castus is a well-studied herbal medicine that works primarily on female gynaecological disorders.
 Vitex stimulates and regulates the function of the pituitary gland, which controls and balances the hormones in our body.
 Best known for its great results in the treatment of PMS, vitex has the ability to improve progesterone levels which are typically reduced in many women.